rust-lang/rust/text/0000-copy-clone-semantics.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-What the exact sentence should be.
+What the exact wording should be.